ucsc/site-slugstrong/support-for-students/frequently-asked-questions.md

 **How can I best prepare to return to campus?**

 Stay healthy and practice all CDC recommended measures for resisting infection, including but not limited to wearing face coverings when with others, observe at least six feet of physical distance between yourself and others, etc. UCSC’s Student Health Center has plenty of information for you in this regard.
 Consider reviewing prevention measures offered by the [Center for Disease Control and Prevention](https://www.cdc.gov/coronavirus/2019-ncov/prevent-getting-sick/index.html).
-Currently, it is expected that all students who wish to reside on campus should self-isolate for 14 days prior to coming to campus, and then be sequestered for another 14 days after arriving on campus.
+Currently, it is expected that all students who wish to reside on campus self-isolate for 14 days prior to coming to campus, and then be sequestered for another 14 days after arriving on campus.

 **Is UCSC doing COVID-19 testing for students?**